krod2016/readmeGenerator/README.md

 This app is to create a README for a project of your choosing.

 ![terminal - homepage](./assets/images/terminal.png)
 Here is a screenshot of the terminal being used to create the README.
-To see a sample README, please see 'sampleREADME' in this repository.
+To see a sample README, please see '.newREADME.md' in this repository.

 ## Technologies Used:
 * Inqurier